promisinganuj/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "Median after imputing missing values (blue): 11044"
 ```

-If we compare the two graphs, it can be seen that most of the missing values for aroung midnight.
-As the "NA" values have been replaced by mean value for that interval, height for the histogram has increased in that area.
-Correspondingly, the mean and median has shifted to the right as well.

 ## Are there differences in activity patterns between weekdays and weekends?
 For answering this question, let's add another variable "day.type" indicating weather a particular day is "weekday" or "weekend".
 Based on this variable, create a plot to compare average activity over the "weekend" and "weekday".